St. Francisville, Louisiana: Education

 Julius Freyhan High School, the first public school in St. Francisville, was named after Jewish businessman Julius Freyhan.
 After his 1904 death, Freyhan bequeathed $8,000 (about $ in today's currency) to have it built.)

 Freyhan High was built in 1907.
 The school was later rebuilt and renamed after him and it served the community until the early 1950s.
-As of 2013 it is being restored to serve as a community center and a museum.
+In 2025, restoration efforts completed for the building to serve as a community center and a museum.

 The West Feliciana Parish Library is located in St. Francisville.
 In 1996 the library moved into its current facility, a former U.S. post office at 11865 Ferdinand Street.
 The library, previously a part of the Audubon Regional Library System, became independent in January 2004.

 West Feliciana Parish is in the service area of Baton Rouge Community College.